adinandradrs/cezbek-engine/README.md

 At least have installed Go 1.17 or above.
 Some toolkit that need also to be installed are :

 1. [Swaggo](https://github.com/swaggo/swag) to generate Open API specs
-2. Mockgen to generate code mock
+2. Mockgen or Counterfeiter to generate code mock and based on personal taste Mockgen is more than enough

 For those who just checkout Cezbek Engine should run command below to **download libraries dependencies**